The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 Tip: You can book from London to Stuttgart all in one go if you like, but for more control over the connection in Paris, I'd book London-Paris first, add to basket, then book Paris-Stuttgart and add to basket, ensuring at least an hour between trains.
 That way you can allow a more robust connection than the system would give you, and you can see if earlier Eurostars have cheaper prices.

-Tip: If you are making a round trip, London-Paris return fares are significantly cheaper than two one-ways so it's cheaper to book this as a return.
-All other trains are one-way ticketed so it makes no difference how you book, and it can be easier to book one way at a time!
+Tip: If you are making a round trip, Eurostar return fares are cheaper than two one-ways so book as a return.
+All other trains are priced one-way so it makes no difference, it can be easier to book one way at a time!

-Tip: If you're travelling from a town or city north of London, see advice about buying domestic tickets to London to connect with Eurostar.
+Tip: If you're travelling from a town or city north of London, see advice on buying tickets to London to connect with Eurostar.

 -